keithgroup/mbGDML/docs/source/training.rst

 ``integ_c``
 -----------

-GDML is an energy-conserving potential where the energy is recovered by integrating the forces up to an integration constant, ``integ_c``.
+GDML is an energy-conserving force field where the energy is recovered by integrating the forces up to an integration constant, ``integ_c``.

 .. math::
     \hat{f}_E (\overrightarrow{x}_i) = \sum_i^M \sum_j^{3N} \left( \overrightarrow{\alpha}_i \right)_j